 Board of Directors

-Mr Mackintosh (age 64), Chairman, has served as a non-executive director since May 2004 and was appointed Chairman with effect from 2 May 2007.
-Mr Mackintosh is a non-executive director of software company Fidessa Group plc and non-executive chairman of AlertMe.com Ltd. Mr Mackintosh has held a number of senior executive positions in European technology companies.
+Mr Mackintosh, Chairman, has served as a non-executive director since May 2004 and was appointed Chairman with effect from 2 May 2007.
+Mr Mackintosh is a non-executive director of software company Fidessa Group plc and non-executive chairman of Nomad Digital Ltd. Mr Mackintosh has held a number of senior executive positions in European technology companies.
 Between 1992 and 2000, Mr Mackintosh was Chief Executive of Computer Sciences Corporation’s (CSC) European business, which had revenues of $2.5 billion.
 He is also a former director of Gemplus SA, and the former chairman of each of Smartstream Technologies Ltd, Northgate Information Solutions plc and also of Differentis, a privately owned IT consultancy which he co-founded in July 2000.
 Mr Mackintosh is Chairman of the Nomination Committee and a member of the Remuneration Committee.

-Mr Ladas (age 67), Operations Director, was appointed a director of CSR on 1 January 2008.
-He joined the Company in May 2000 when he served as CSR’s Executive Vice President, Operations.
+Mr Ladas, Operations Director, was appointed a director of CSR on 1 January 2008.
+He joined the Company in May 2000 when he served as CSR’s Vice President, Operations.
 He has been instrumental in establishing CSR’s supply chain partnership with TSMC, world leader in wafer foundry operations and ASE, the largest assembly and test subcontractor in the industry.
 Mr Ladas currently serves as Executive Vice President Operations.
 Between January 1996 and May 2000, Mr Ladas served as the vice president of operations at Micro Linear Corporation.
 Prior to 1996, Mr Ladas held several managerial and technical positions at National Semiconductor, Fairchild, Harris, Sperry, Motorola and Signetics.
 Mr Ladas holds a BS in Chemistry from Arizona State University, USA.
 He is also a member of the Institute of Electrical and Electronics Engineers and a member of the Europe, Middle East and Africa Leadership Council of the Global Semiconductor Alliance.

-Mr Chris Stone (age 50), a non-executive director, joined the Board of CSR as a non-executive director on 16 July 2012 and was appointed Chairman of the Remuneration Committee 22 May 2013.
-Mr Stone served as Chief Executive Officer of Northgate Information Solutions plc (now Northgate Information Solutions Holdings Limited), (‘Northgate’) from October 1999 until December 2011, and was responsible for creating a market leader in providing specialist software, outsourcing and information technology (IT) services to the human resources, local government, education and public safety markets across 5 continents with revenues of over £800 million and employing over 10,000 people.
-Following the acquisition of Northgate in 2007 by private equity firm KKR for £1 Billion, when Northgate de-listed, Mr Stone remained as CEO until December 2011.
+Mr Stone, a non-executive director, joined the Board of CSR as a non-executive director on 16 July 2012 and is also Chairman of the Remuneration Committee and a member of the Audit Committee.
+Mr Stone is Chief Executive Officer of Radius, a private company, with operations in the UK, India and the USA, which is a leading provider of specialist technical and administrative support services for companies which are looking to expand into international markets.
+Prior to taking on this role, in 2012, Mr Stone served as Chief Executive of Fitness First, one of the world’s leading health and fitness groups, as it went through a financial restructuring.
+From October 1999 until December 2011, Mr Stone served as Chief Executive Officer of Northgate Information Solutions plc (‘Northgate’), and was responsible for creating a market leader in providing specialist software, outsourcing and information technology services to the human resources, local government, education and public safety markets across five continents with revenues of over £850 million and employing over 10,000 people.
+Following the acquisition of Northgate in 2007 by private equity firm KKR for £1 billion, when Northgate de-listed, Mr Stone remained as CEO until December 2011.
 Prior to his role at Northgate, Mr Stone held senior positions with Accenture, Digital Equipment Corporation UK and EDS.